phanng0605/CMOR438/README.md

-### README.md
-# Custom Machine Learning Package
+### Final project CMOR 438

-For CMOR 438 modules: This project demonstrates a Python machine learning package built from scratch and applied to the Iris dataset.
+* For CMOR 438 modules: This project demonstrates a Python machine learning package built from scratch and applied to the Iris dataset.
 ---

 ## Features